Introduction to Stream Processing in FME

 Streams Diagrams Rebranded - Filtering - Windowing.png

-In this tutorial, we will use the TimeWindower transformer to separate the vehicle fleet stream data into groups based on 30-second windows.
-If we were to use a longer time window, we’d be reducing the data volume even further.
+In this tutorial, we will use the TimeWindower transformer to group the vehicle fleet stream data by 30-second windows.
+If we used a longer time window, we’d reduce the data volume even further.
 Data in each window can then be thinned and snapped to a road network dataset.

 1. Review the Workspace - Reading the Data

-We are reading in the stream GPS data via the KafkaConnector and the road network data via a File Geodatabase reader.
+We are reading GPS stream data via the KafkaConnector and road network data via a File Geodatabase reader.

 image2.png

-Using a Tester, the road network data is filtered as we are only interested in snapping vehicles to the major routes.
+Using a Tester, the road network data is filtered to only include major routes, so we can snap vehicles to them.
 Attributes are tidied up using the AttributeKeeper, and the data is then assigned a coordinate system using the CoordinateSystemSetter.

-For the GPS data, the configuration of the KafkaConnector and JSONFlattener are identical to the settings defined in part 1.
-Note, by default the KafkaConnector is in Stream mode.
+For the GPS data, the configuration of the KafkaConnector and JSONFlattener is identical to the settings defined in part 1.
+Note, by default, the KafkaConnector is in Stream mode.

 2. Window the Stream with a TimeWindower